rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 ## Examples
 ## Applications
+-Biology: taxonomy of living things: kingdom, phylum, class, order, family, genus and species -Information retrieval: document clustering
+-Land use: Identification of areas of similar land use in an earth observation database
+-Marketing: Help marketers discover distinct groups in their customer bases, and then use this knowledge to develop targeted    marketing programs
+-City-planning: Identifying groups of houses according to their house type, value, and geographical location -Earth-quake studies: Observed earth quake epicenters should be clustered along continent faults
+-Climate: understanding earth climate, find patterns of atmospheric and ocean -Economic Science: market resarch

 ## Discussion
 ## Landmark research papers
 - [Hierarchical clustering schemes](https://link.springer.com/article/10.1007%2FBF02289588?LI=true) - Johnson, Stephen C. "Hierarchical clustering schemes."
 Psychometrika 32, no. 3 (1967): 241-254.